Have a laptop with 8GB of RAM and want to run AI locally?

 On powerful hardware, Ollama "just works."

-On weak hardware — you need to help it not waste memory on what
+On weak hardware, you need to help it not waste memory on things

 you don't need.

-# Keep only one model in memory (by default there can be more)
+# Keep only one model in memory (default can be more)

 export OLLAMA_MAX_LOADED_MODELS=1